The Fight for Tréon: Prologue

 Pelara gave him her sweetest smile.
 “Such a kind offer!
 Regrettably, I’ll have to pass—my schedule is simply bursting today.
 For instance, it’ll be raining later, and I need to sit and watch the dirt turn to mud.”
 She made a pained expression and shrugged.

-“Brother, you wound me!
-What makes you think I would ever do such a thing?”
+“You wound me!” she said, placing both hands to her chest.
+“What makes you think I would ever do such a thing?”

 Tariel rolled his eyes.
-“Oh please, Pelara.
-Must we always play these games?
+“Must we always play these games?
 Despite what I’m sure you tell yourself, your little acts of vandalism have all the subtlety of Volir’s mountain men at a dinner party.”
-He shrugged apologetically in Volir’s direction, but his brother didn’t seem particularly offended.
+He shrugged apologetically in his brother’s direction, but the big man didn’t seem particularly offended.
 “Perhaps instead of using your power over the natural world to be a mildly annoying pest, you could use it to accomplish something worth remembering.”

-“And what would that be, Tariel?”
+“And what would that be?”
 In an instant, Pelara’s voice had lost its humor.
 “Would it be worth remembering if I were to annihilate an entire rainforest and all of its inhabitants in the name of progress?”
 She spat the last word like poison on her tongue.
 Abruptly, she stood and gestured widely to the vast city that surrounded them.
 “If this giant stain on our world is your idea of a great achievement, then I’m happy to disappoint you.”

-Finally, he eased gingerly into his seat, steepling his fingers in front of him.
+Shooting his sister a disappointed look, he eased gingerly into his seat and steepled his fingers in front of him.
 “Clearly,” he began, “time has not made Pelara see things my way.
 I can’t say that I’m surprised.”
 He turned his attention to Volir, who was yet to utter anything that would qualify as a word.
-“But what about you, brother?
-Are you ready to lead your people charging into Tréon’s future, or will you follow Pelara’s example and continue cowering in the past?”
+Truthfully, he’d always held a fondness for his quiet, unambitious brother, but he had little interest in collaborating with the temperamental man.
+However, the mountains where his people dwelled were not only abundant with valuable resources, but they also stood defiantly between Tariel’s kingdoms and thousands of acres of fertile land.
+Having Volir’s cooperation would eliminate several major obstacles to his ambitions.
+Without it, his planned expansion to the north would be far slower and more costly—both in gold spent and lives lost.
+“But what about you?” he asked his brother, who met his gaze evenly.
+“Are you ready to lead your people charging into Tréon’s future, or will you follow our sister’s example and continue cowering in the past?”

 Volir remained silent for an agonizing while as Tariel and Pelara watched him expectantly.
-Their brother was never one to speak hastily or allow himself to be rushed.
+Their brother was never one to answer hastily or allow himself to be rushed.
 When he finally spoke, all he said was “neither.”

 “Neither?”
 Tariel said incredulously.
 “What exactly do you mean by that?
 And feel free to use more than one word.”